Republic Records

-Republic Records is an American record label owned by Universal Music Group (UMG).
+Republic Records is an American record label owned by Universal Music Group.
 Based in New York City, it was founded by Avery Lipman and Monte Lipman as an independent label in 1995, and was acquired by UMG in 2000.
 Republic was initially an imprint of the Universal Motown Republic Group, and was renamed Universal Republic Records after a reorganization in 2006 before going back to its original name in 2012.

 History

 Foundation and Universal Records: 1994–2005

 According to Avery Lipman, he and his brother Monte conceived the idea for Republic Records at their apartment in New York.
 Lipman stated that both had previously been employed by record companies and were in between jobs at the time.
 They began putting records out as a hobby, the first of which was the Bloodhound Gang's Dingleberry Haze.
 Republic Records was formed in 1995 as a subsidiary of MCA's Geffen Records, but soon after its foundation, the distribution changed to the newly established Universal Records.

 In January 2000, it was announced that the Universal Music Group acquired the Lipman brothers' Republic Records as a wholly owned subsidiary.
 Monte Lipman was named president of the Universal Records label, while Avery Lipman became Republic's president.